dzlotn/Fortress/README.md

-Password Manager Program utilizing React and Python
+Password Manager Program with Python